Changes to the SOCI Act are on the horizon

 The concern raised by the government during the consultation process is that hackers may use data storage systems that hold business critical data for an asset as a way to enter into ecosystem of an entity and attack the critical infrastructure asset.
 Australia has seen a growing number of cyber incidents impacting non-operational data storage systems held by critical infrastructure entities.
 These incidents did not directly impact the essential functions of critical infrastructure, but rather the non-operational systems that hold large quantities of data related to the asset.

-Under the proposed amendments to the SOCI Act, if an asset is a critical infrastructure asset, then a data storage system in respect of which all of the following requirements are satisfied is taken to be part of the critical infrastructure asset:
+Under the amended SOCI Act, if an asset is a critical infrastructure asset, then a data storage system in respect of which all of the following requirements are satisfied is taken to be part of the critical infrastructure asset:

 Therefore, obligations under the SOCI Act to include information on the Register, develop a Critical Infrastructure Risk Management Program (CIRMP) and notify cyber incidents will all extend to data storage systems that now form part of a critical infrastructure asset.
 For existing critical infrastructure assets responsible entities should consider whether this will require an update to the operational information already submitted to the Register and any updates to the CIRMP.

-These obligations will apply from commencement of the SOCI Amendment Bill, including in relation to assets that are critical infrastructure assets immediately before commencement.
+These obligations will commence on a date to be proclaimed within 6 months, including in relation to assets that were critical infrastructure assets immediately before commencement.

 Our view is that this amendment encourages entities to proactively consider how they store business critical data and determine whether this data is currently subject to adequate security controls.
 The obligation to notify outsourced data storage service providers that they hold business critical data remains unchanged.

 Protecting information and disclosure about the operation, structure and location of critical infrastructure assets is a vital part of the SOCI Act.
-However, there are concerns that the current provisions limit the sharing of information in circumstances where it may be useful to share that information, such as in a crisis or where a major incident is unfolding.
-The current protected information regime can also cause confusion, meaning that entities may be in breach of the SOCI Act without realising it.
+However, there are concerns that previous provisions limited the sharing of information in circumstances where it may be useful to share that information, such as in a crisis or where a major incident is unfolding.
+The provisions also caused confusion, meaning that entities may breach the SOCI Act without realising.

-The SOCI Amendment Bill introduces a new concept of 'relevant information', which links to the new proposed section 5A, which is as follows:
+The SOCI Amendment Act introduces a new concept of 'relevant information', which is then assessed from a harms-based perspective in the new section 5A as follows:

 Protected information is relevant information: